ChrisJohnsen/ISBN-Export-Tool/README.md

     These can happen when adding a book when its default (most popular?) edition is some version that does not haven an ISBN (often: eBook, audio).
-Such a list could be used to manaully "fix" the active edition.
+Such a list could be used to manually "fix" the active edition.

         node isbn-tool.js missing-ISBNS path/to/export.csv